-§227.2418.
-Manufacturer's Testing Permit and Manufacturer's Testing Permit - Driverless Vehicles.

-- (a) A manufacturer shall not conduct testing of an autonomous vehicle on public roads in California without having applied to the department for a permit to conduct testing, the department having issued an Autonomous Vehicle Testing (AVT) Manufacturer's Testing Permit (hereafter "Manufacturer's Testing Permit") or a Manufacturer's Testing Permit Driverless Vehicles to conduct testing, and the permit being currently in full force and effect. - (b) A manufacturer shall not test autonomous vehicles on public roads unless the manufacturer has tested the autonomous vehicles under controlled conditions that simulate, as closely as practicable, the real world conditions that the manufacturer intends to subject the vehicles to each Operational Design Domain in which the manufacturer intends the vehicles to operate on public roads and the manufacturer has reasonably determined that it is safe to operate the vehicles on public roads under those conditions in each Operational Design Domain.
+- § 227.18.
+Manufacturer's Testing Permit and Manufacturer's Testing Permit Driverless Vehicles. - (a) A manufacturer shall not conduct testing of an autonomous vehicle on public roads in California without having applied to the department for a permit to conduct testing, the department having issued an Autonomous Vehicle Testing (AVT) Manufacturer's Testing Permit or a Manufacturer's Testing Permit Driverless Vehicles to conduct testing, and the permit being currently in full force and effect.

+(b) A manufacturer shall not test autonomous vehicles on public roads unless the manufacturer has tested the autonomous vehicles under controlled conditions that simulate, as closely as practicable, each Operational Design Domain in which the manufacturer intends the vehicles to operate on public roads and the manufacturer has reasonably determined that it is safe to operate the vehicles in each Operational Design Domain.

-NOTE: Authority cited: Sections 1651 and 38750, Vehicle Code.
+Note: Authority cited: Sections 1651 and 38750, Vehicle Code.
 Reference: Section 38750, Vehicle Code.

-§ 227.2820.
+§ 227.20.
 Review of Application.

-(a) The department shall review the Autonomous Vehicle Tester Program (AVT) Application for Manufacturer's Testing Permit or a Manufacturer's Testing Permit - Driverless Vehicles, and notify the manufacturer within 10 days of receipt of the application whether it is complete or it is determined to be deficient.
-The department shall approve an application and issue a

-Manufacturer's Testing Permit after determining that the application is sufficient.
-The department shall approve an application and issue an Autonomous Vehicle Testing (AVT) Program Manufacturer Permit, form OL 315 (NEW 9/2013) or an Autonomous Vehicle Testing (AVT) Program Manufacturer Permit - Driverless Vehicles, form OL 315A, (NEW 2/2017), which is-are hereby incorporated by reference.

-(b) The department shall notify the manufacturer of any deficiency and allow the manufacturer a reasonable period of time in which to correct the deficiency.
+- (a) The department shall review the Autonomous Vehicle Tester Program (AVT) Application for Manufacturer's Testing Permit or a Manufacturer's Testing Permit Driverless Vehicles, and notify the manufacturer within 10 days of receipt of the application whether it is complete or it is determined to be deficient.
+The department shall approve an application and issue a Manufacturer's Testing Permit after determining that the application is sufficient.
+The department shall approve an application and issue an Autonomous Vehicle Testing (AVT) Program Manufacturer Permit, form OL 315 (Rev. 7/2020) or an Autonomous Vehicle Testing (AVT) Program Manufacturer Permit Driverless Vehicles, form OL 315A, (Rev. 7/2020), which are hereby incorporated by reference. - (b) The department shall notify the manufacturer of any deficiency and allow the manufacturer a reasonable period of time in which to correct the deficiency.
 The department will review material submitted to correct an application deficiency.
 If the department determines that the application remains deficient, the department shall notify the manufacturer/applicant of the continuing deficiency.
 The department shall deny an application if the manufacturer/applicant fails to make the application sufficient after a reasonable opportunity to do so.

-NOTE: Authority cited: Sections 1651 and 38750, Vehicle Code.
+Note: Authority cited: Sections 1651 and 38750, Vehicle Code.
 Reference: Section 38750, Vehicle Code.

-§ 227.3022.
+§ 227.22.
 Term of Permit.

-- (a) Every Manufacturer's Testing Permit or Manufacturer's Testing Permit Driverless Vehicles, issued under this article shall be valid for a period of one year two years from midnight of the last day of the month of issuance unless sooner revoked or surrendered.
-Renewal of the permit for the ensuing year may be obtained by the manufacturer to whom the permit was issued upon application to and approval by the department and payment of the fee required by subsection (b). - (b) Every application for renewal of a Manufacturer's Testing Permit or a Manufacturer's Testing Permit Driverless Vehicles, which expires pursuant to this section shall be made by the manufacturer to whom the permit was issued 60 days prior to the expiration date, and shall be made by submitting the completed renewal application form to the department and payment of the One Hundred Fifty dollars three thousand six hundred dollars (\$150 3,600) annual renewal fee.
+- (a) Every Manufacturer's Testing Permit or Manufacturer's Testing Permit Driverless Vehicles, issued under this article shall be valid for a period of two years from midnight of the last day of the month of issuance unless sooner revoked or surrendered.
+Renewal of the permit for the ensuing two year period may be obtained by the manufacturer to whom the permit was issued upon application to and approval by the department and payment of the fee required by subsection (b). - (b) Every application for renewal of a Manufacturer's Testing Permit or a Manufacturer's Testing Permit Driverless Vehicles, which expires pursuant to this section shall be made by the manufacturer to whom the permit was issued 60 days prior to the expiration date, and shall be made by submitting the completed renewal application form to the department and payment of the three thousand six hundred dollars (\$3,600) biennial renewal fee.